nheidloff/watsonx-ai-platform-demos/agents/beeframework/watsonx-simple-travel-agent/README.md

 ## 1. Motivation

-This repository wants to show how to implement a Bee Agent configuration and implementation with one custom Bee Agent tool and one Out-Of-The-Box tool.
+This example wants to show how to implement a Bee Agent configuration and implementation with one custom Bee Agent tool and one Out-Of-The-Box tool.

 The agent should be able to interact in a chat to suggest vacation offerings and tell the temperature in the proposed location.